bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgElements/Entities/IfcArchElement/Documentation.md

-A typically curved structural member spanning an opening and serving as a support
+A typically curved structural member spanning an opening and serving as a support.